mohammad330a/http-monitoring-system/README.md

 #### note
 this repository is an implementation of my cloud computing course project in university, and it may has some issues.

-also the image ha been pushed to a local docker registry, so you need to change the image name in the kubernetes deployment file and docker-compose to your own image name.
+also the image has been pushed to a local docker registry, so you need to change the image name in the kubernetes deployment file and docker-compose to your own image name.